Thanks for visiting - 2023 marks our 20th anniversary!

 This compulsive thinking is the foundation for the struggles we all face:

 This is the essence of mindfulness and meditation.
-They are practices that allow you to cultivate awareness of your compulsive mind.
+They are practices that allow you to strengthen awareness of your mind and its non-stop activity.
 They help you develop the skill of observing it all without getting caught up in it.
-They train you to move your attention away from the mental noise and drama instead of indulging it.
+They train you to move your attention away from the mental noise (and drama) instead of indulging it.

-As such, you are no longer hostage to the next thought, emotion, or urge that pops into your head.
-And, you break the cycle of conditioned behavior and habitual actions/reactions.
+As such, you are no longer held hostage by the next thought, emotion, or urge that pops into your head.

 And, you can begin chipping away at the conditioned behavior (habitually reacting with desire or aversion) that creates the struggles in your life.

 Our minds constantly create stories about what we experience, and we spend most of our time caught up in those stories.
 This results in the stress and struggles of daily life.